 - Next comes the City Center, now the UV-D,

-- The authors of this Plan seemed concerned about the lack of residential development in the downtown area.
-When did that become important to Bellaire residents?
-Haven’t we always offered low-key residential areas as a haven from the madding crowd?
+- The authors of this Comp Plan seemed concerned about the lack of residential development and multi-family in the downtown area.
+Why?
+Haven’t we always offered single-family residential areas, rather than apartments, as a haven from the madding crowd?

 - Aren’t “stand-alone” multi-family developments (apartments and condos) often built by investors, ultimately as rental units?
 Is that what we want in the middle of town?
 Is that where aging Bellaire residents want to live in retirement?

-- Lack of green space is mentioned.
+- Lack of green space is mentioned in the Plan.
 How does that reconcile with zero setbacks and 90% lot coverage?

 - And on and on… it’s almost bizarre to read the multiple criticisms and suggestions for such a small downtown area that has served the needs of Bellaire residents successfully for over a hundred years.